Faradey27/react-redux-webpack2-starterkit/docs/styleguide/concepts.md

 #### 1) Styles

-Import styles from separate less file with css-modules
+Import styles from separate css file with css-modules

 #### 2) PropTypes
 All props must be defined in static propTypes.